how-to-get-wordpress-form-notifications-using-the-wp-mail-smtp-plugin

 Are you frustrated because your forms aren’t sending emails and they keep disappearing?
 It’s a big issue in the WordPress community, and can really hurt your lead generation efforts.

-And if you’re here because you were searching for the answer to “Where does WPForms send emails?” then we’ve got you covered.
+And if you’re here because you were searching for the answer to “Where does WPForms send emails?” then I’ve got you covered.
+There can be a lot of reasons behind the lack of email notifications:

 How to Fix The WordPress Contact Form Not Sending Email Issue

 Fixing the WordPress contact form not sending email issue is super easy with WP Mail SMTP.
 Follow the steps below to get started!
+But first, let’s run through a few quick checks.

 Step 1: Install the WP Mail SMTP Plugin